nsrini2/AS-TMS/README.md

     (fix any errors)

 6 - setup database
-    # rake db:drop if you want to redo this section
+    rake db:drop  # if you have already create the database rake db:create
-    rake db:create
+    rake db:migrate
-    rake db:setup
+    rake db:seed

 6 - rails c
     (address any errors)